jlphillipsphd/tdalcove/README.md

 ./6_type_alcove
 ../view.bash

-Note -- you will need to install jgraph to produce the .ps files and the view.bash script will use evince to view the .ps file by default.
+Note -- you will need to install jgraph to produce the .eps files and the view.bash script will use evince to view the .eps file by default.
 You can skip the view step if desired.

 Citation: